DanNixon/FP_StreamTimelapse/cloud_streaming/README.md

 Browse to the root of the server to see the sample streaming page.

-To export a timelapse browse to ```timelapse.php``` you can then select to export either a timelaspe using the original frames or equirectangular images, once conversion has completed you will be able to download the MP4 video.
+To export a timelapse browse to ```generate_video.php``` you can then select to export either a timelaspe using the original frames or equirectangular images, once conversion has completed you will be able to download the MP4 video.

 Browse to ```timelapse_viewer.html``` to view the saved timelapse frames.

+Browse to ```gps_log_viewer.html``` to view stored GPS data.

 The ```uplaod_failed_images.sh``` script can be used to upload any images that have failed to automatically upload (due to network errors for example).